Professor Michelle Cini

 Expertise

-My research is primarily on the politics and policy-making of the European Union, focusing on areas including the politics of the European Commission, EU state aid policy and public ethics and lobbying.
+My research is primarily on the politics and policy-making of the European Union, focusing on areas including the politics of the European Commission, EU and UK state aid/subsidy policy and public ethics.

 Current positions